vedph/cod-layout-view/README.md

 # CodLayoutView

+👉 Quick start: download or clone the repository, open a terminal in its folder, restore NPM packages (`npm i`), and run with `npm run start`.
+When started open your browser at <localhost:3000>.
+The library has no additional dependencies.

 - building: `npm run build`.
 - running: `npm run start`.
 - testing: use VSCode extensions or just `npm run test`.